Spurs cough up big lead, recover for 120-118 win over Suns

 Spurs: DeMarre Carroll and Rudy Gay both missed the game because of illness. … The Spurs shot 17 of 31 (55%) from 3-point range.

-Suns: Oubre was back in the starting lineup after missing two games while in concussion protocol. … F Aron Baynes (left hip soreness) and G Cameron Johnson (bruised right quad) were also out. … It was the first time since opening night that Rubio, Booker, Oubre, Saric and Ayton started in the same game. … The Suns are one win from 19, which would match last season’s total.
+Suns: Oubre was back in the starting lineup after missing two games while in concussion protocol. … F Aron Baynes (left hip soreness) and G Cameron Johnson (bruised right quad) were also out. … It was the first time since opening night that Rubio, Booker, Oubre, Saric and Ayton started in the same game. … The Suns are one win from 19, which would match last season’s total. … Booker played the entire second half.

 UP NEXT